 They were in their element, looking for food and the smell of the pepperoni didn’t help at all.
 And in seconds, my friend’s wrap was on the floor grabbed by a tiny kitten’s paw.
 It was so fast that took me a while to understand what was happening.

 I found the whole thing funny because that is the beauty of having cats around.
 They are cheeky!
 That’s what we like about them.
 However, they can’t eat that kind of food.
 So, we also did everything that was able to don’t let them eat it, and we managed it.

 But one customer – the one that gives “crazy cat people a bad name”, remember? – that was at the table next to us didn’t agree with it.

 She quickly invaded our space to clean the floor “properly”, moaning a bit and letting us know that “that was not acceptable”.
 The kind of attitude that may put people off when deciding to visit a place like this.

 Funny to say she was the one “grabbing” the kitten from the floor to take that selfish selfie minutes before.
 Not good when one of the rules in this place is to “not pick the kittens up”.

 Oh well, we didn’t eat the food.
-But it was time to leave anyway because there were a group of ladies around our table that now was their table for the next our.
+But it was time to leave anyway because there were a group of ladies around our table that now was their table for the next hour.

 Overall thoughts on it: Not for me, sorry.
 I like the idea of helping vulnerable cats that need a forever home.
-But there is too much happening all the time, food, selfies, time limited, fees in the entrance.
+But there is too much happening all the time, food, selfies, time-limited, fees at the entrance.

 They will need to find a balance to things work properly.
-It looks like staffs have lot to do and manage.
+It looks like the staffs have a lot to do and manage.
 They try hard and they are quite friendly.
 And again, the cats are brilliant.
 But some people that visit it may be a bit rude.
-Prepare yourself to be judge by strangers in case you drop the salad on the floor.
+Prepare yourself to be judged by strangers in case you drop the salad on the floor.